meredithfranklin/H2S-exposure/README.md

 We used 10-fold CV to hyperparamter tune, and three evaluation approaches: train-test split, leave-one-site-out (LOSO) and leave-one-event-out (LOEO) cross validation.

+Model predictions can be explored with this [Shinyapp](https://jerrywu.shinyapps.io/Prediction_viz/)

 ---

 ## Data overview